I don’t know about you, but every time I wake up and notice a red spot on my arms or legs I automatically think I have bed bugs.

 Bed bug bite rashes

 In some extreme cases, the victim might develop a reaction to the bed bug bite.
-This causes a rash to develop (also know as papules or wheals), and can sometimes result in dramatic swelling and blister-like skin inflammations to occur.
+This causes a rash to develop (also known as papules or wheals), and can sometimes result in dramatic swelling and blister-like skin inflammations to occur.

 What happens when a bed bug bites you?